GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 #### Get Client Token

 The `get_client_token` method is used to get a token which is sent as an input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

+**Parameters:**

+- client_id: Client ID from OpenID Connect Provider (OP).
+Should be passed with the Client Secret
+- client_secret: Client Secret from OpenID Connect Provider (OP).
+Should be passed with the Client ID
+- op_host: URL of the OpenID Connect Provider (OP)
+- op_discovery_path: (Optional) Path to discovery document.
+For example if it's https://client.example.com/.well-known/openid-configuration then path is blank .
+But if it is https://client.example.com/oxauth/.well-known/openid-configurationthen path its oxauth
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)

 **Request:**